 This course is the second medical-surgical nursing course in the nursing program.
 The effects and results of specific pathological conditions and treatment modalities upon the perioperative patient will be studied.
 Emphasis is placed on the nursing care needs of the middle adulthood.
 Students must be enrolled in this course before attempting to enroll in ADN 12AL.
+Transferable to CSU

-ADN 12AL 1.5 units Health Deviations 2: Lab
+Health Deviations 2: Lab